pardeep26k/flask-weather-api/README.md

 Some dummy shipment data saved in `data.txt` for testing purpose

+## Weather Api

-1. Weather Data by API:- I used https://www.visualcrossing.com/ api to get weather information of particular shipment by pincode.
+1. I used https://www.visualcrossing.com/ api to get weather information of particular shipment by pincode.
-2. Every time we do a call to api, I save weather data to json file with two hours advance time in file with pincode name
+2. Every time we do a call to api, I save weather data to json file with two hours advance time in file with pincode name.
-3. Next time if we got request for same pincode first I check in dir if pincode file exist and data is still not in 2 hr timeframe to return data from file or if not do the call again to weather api.
+3. Next time if we recieve  request for same pincode, first I check in directory if pincode file exist and data is still valid for 2 hours we return data from file or not again do the call to api service.

+# Testing
-4. Testing- There are unit test cases fro both classes in test directory and you can excecute by running command `python -m unittest discover -s test -p "*_test.py"`
+  There are unit test cases for both classes in test directory and you can excecute by running command

+   `python -m unittest discover -s test -p "*_test.py"`